magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-inval.md

 Blocks collect identities from the entities they render.
 After blocks are rendered on the page, identities from the blocks that implement `IdentityInterface` are collected by [`\Magento\PageCache\Model\Layout\LayoutPlugin`]({{ site.mage2000url }}app/code/Magento/PageCache/Model/Layout/LayoutPlugin.php){:target="_blank"} and added to the response header `X-Magento-Tags`.

-When you save entity, Magento gets it's identities and use them to clear cache.
+When you save and entity, Magento gets its identities and use them to clear the cache.

 ## Private content versioning {#config-priv-vers}
 Private content, which is stored in the browser local storage, uses the `private_content_version` cookie to store the version.